jskov/action-nexus-publish/README.md

 * *So you trust the JDK?
 GitHub?*
   Well, your paranoia has to rest on a bedrock of *something*.
 Otherwise you will drown :)

   Yeah, I trust the JDK.
 And Temurin's build of it.
-And the `actions/setup-java` action, and GitHub in general (in particular, the Debian VM they provide).
+And the `actions/setup-java` action, GitHub in general, and the Ubuntu runner they provide.
   Or I would have stayed in my cave.

   But (in my optics, anyway) there is a large gap between the above and the sum of transitive dependencies including when developing an average application.